-You will receive an annual vitality budget of 2 days.
+You will receive a vitality budget of 3 days per year starting 1 January 2024.
 If you have a part-time employment contract, you will receive a proportional vitality budget.
-As from 1 January 2024, the number of days will be increased to 3 days per year.

 The transitional arrangements of Appendix 8 apply until 1 January 2029, after which you will receive a vitality budget of 3.5 days per year.

 This arrangement applies to employees employed on 31 December 2018.
-See Appendix 8 for the vitality budget transitional arrangements for employees employed on 31 December 2018.
+See Appendix 8 for the vitality budget transitional arrangements for employees who were employed on 31 December 2018.